rasmusab/officialcocktails/officialcocktails.com/content/cocktails/john_collins.md

 - Make sure to add enough soda water to create a light and bubbly texture.
 - Garnish with a lemon wedge and cherry to elevate the presentation.

-## Alcohol-free alternative to a John Collins
+## Alcohol-free alternative to the John Collins

 A popular alcohol-free alternative to John Collins is the Virgin Collins.
 The recipe for a Virgin Collins includes the following ingredients: